intezer/microsoft-sentinel-integration/README.md

 This playbook extracts associated URLs from the Microsoft Sentinel incident, then forwards them to Intezer for in-depth analysis.
 A comment containing Intezer's verdict is appended back to the incident, ensuring that all relevant information is accessible in one place.

 ## Quick Deployment
+> **_Important note:_**  Please note that deploying requires manual setup before and after, including prerequisites and postrequisites.
+Ensure that the individual performing the deployment in the Azure environment has powerful permissions.

 Before deploying, please review the [deployment prerequisites](#deployment-prerequisites).

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fintezer%2Fmicrosoft-sentinel-integration%2Fmain%2Fplaybooks%2Fazuredeploy.json)